goldengoose-data/goldengoose/README.md

 ## What's in this Repo

-This repo represents that public python API functions that access the data.
-This python library gets installed along side the required daos libraries when installing the goldengoose debian package as described below.
+This repo represents that public python API function that accesses that data.
+The goldengoose python library gets installed along side the required daos libraries when installing the goldengoose debian package as described below.

 ## Installation